Canadair CF-104 Starfighter: Design and development

 In the late 1950s, Canada redefined its role in the North Atlantic Treaty Organization (NATO) with a commitment to a nuclear strike mission.
-At the same time, the RCAF began to consider a replacement for the Canadair F-86 Sabre series that had been utilized as a NATO day fighter.
+At the same time, the RCAF began to consider a replacement for the Canadair F-86 Sabre series, which had been used as a NATO day fighter.
 An international fighter competition involved current types in service as well as development, including the Blackburn Buccaneer, Dassault Mirage IIIC, Fiat G.91, Grumman Super Tiger, Lockheed F-104G Starfighter, Northrop N-156 and the Republic F-105 Thunderchief.
 Although the RCAF had preferred the F-105 Thunderchief equipped with an Avro Canada Orenda Iroquois engine, eventually the choice for a strike-reconnaissance aircraft revolved around cost as well as capability.

 A Canadian government requirement for an aircraft that could be manufactured in Canada under licence also favoured the Lockheed proposal, due to a collaboration with Canadair based in Montreal.
-On 14 August 1959, Canadair was selected to manufacture 200 aircraft for the RCAF under licence from Lockheed.
-In addition, Canadair was contracted to manufacture wingsets, tail assemblies and rear fuselage sections for 66 Lockheed-built F-104Gs destined for the West German Air Force.
+On 14 August 1959, Canadair was selected to manufacture 200 aircraft for the RCAF under licence from Lockheed, which also gave the Canadian company a contract to manufacture wingsets, tail assemblies, and rear fuselage sections for 66 F-104Gs destined for the West German Air Force.

-Canadair's internal designation was CL-90 while the RCAF's version was initially designated CF-111, then changed to CF-104.
-Although basically similar to the F-104G, the CF-104 was optimized for the nuclear strike/reconnaissance role, fitted with R-24A NASARR equipment dedicated to the air-to-ground mode only, as well as having provision for a ventral reconnaissance pod equipped with four Vinten cameras.
-Other differences included retaining the removable refuelling probe, initial deletion of the fuselage-mounted 20 mm (.79 in) M61A1 cannon (replaced by an additional fuel cell), and the main undercarriage members being fitted with longer-stroke liquid springs and larger tires.
+Canadair's internal designation for the aircraft was CL-90; the RCAF initially designated it the CF-111, then the CF-104.
+Based on the F-104G, the CF-104 was optimized for the nuclear strike/reconnaissance role, fitted with R-24A NASARR equipment for the air-to-ground mode, and could carry a ventral reconnaissance pod with four Vinten cameras.
+Other differences included retaining the removable refuelling probe, replacing the fuselage-mounted 20 mm (.79 in) M61A1 cannon with an additional fuel cell), and fitting the main undercarriage members with longer-stroke liquid springs and larger tires.
 The first flight of a Canadian-built CF-104 (s/n 12701) occurred on 26 May 1961.
-The Canadair CF-104 production was 200 aircraft with an additional 140 F-104Gs produced for Lockheed.
+Canadair ultimately made 200 CF-104s for the Canadian military and 140 F-104Gs for Lockheed.